 - AlphaCord acquired LifeSource Cryobank in November 2015 (its 5th acquisition of smaller banks)

-- Cryosite further bolstered CellCare’s dominance within the Australian market by selling cord blood and tissue banking assets to Cell Care Australia Pty Ltd.
+- Cryosite bolstered CellCare’s dominance within the Australian market by selling cord blood and tissue banking assets to Cell Care Australia in June 2017

-The cord blood banking industry is also giving a great deal of attention to the pursuit of cord blood expansion, because the limited cell dose present within an unmanipulated cord blood unit restricts the efficacy of hematopoietic stem cell transplantation (HSCT) in adult patients.
+The cord blood banking industry is giving a great deal of attention to the pursuit of cord blood expansion, because the limited cell dose present within an unmanipulated cord blood unit restricts the efficacy of hematopoietic stem cell transplantation (HSCT) in adult patients.
 Fortunately, there has been substantial progress in this area.
+Key strategies being explored for this purpose include Nicotinamide-mediated (NAM) expansion, Notch ligand, UM171, SR-1, and others.

 Key strategies being explored for cord blood expansion include: